MichalMotylinski/SideScanSonarEditor/README.md

 # SideScanSonarEditor
 SideScanSonarEditor is an open-source application designed for annotation of side-scan sonar data.
+The interpretation of side-scan sonar data is typically conducted using expensive proprietary software and annotation for the purpoeses training ML solutions requires use of multiple software applications and conversion between various formats.
+No open-source solutions currently exist that streamline this process, leaving researchers with time-consuming and fragmented tools.
+SideScanSonarEditor addresses this need by providing a free, open-source platform that simplifies visualization, annotation, and dataset preparation, enabling efficient integration with computer vision models.

 ## Install and Requirements
 The SideScanSonarEditor tool has been built and tested using Python 3.9 and requires following dependencies: